GildedSound/Quadify/README.md

-# Quadify AirPlay update
+# Quadify AirPlay Version +0.5a

 Alterations have been made to clock and its behaviour.
-It has been changed from threaded background operation to mode.
-The AirPlay status updates weren’t the issue – it was clocks over willingness to be a fallback if it perceived a ‘paused’ or ‘idle’ state, or blank metadata, all of which can happen at any time.
+Its behavior has been changed from threaded background operation to mode.
+The AirPlay status updates weren’t the issue – it was the clock scripts' enthusiasm to be a fallback if it perceived a ‘paused’ or ‘idle’ state, or blank metadata, all of which can happen at any time.

 Now, AirPlay switches elegantly, and when streaming from an iOS device, is stable.

 NOTE: BUTTON MATRIX IS FULLY DISABLED IN THIS BUILD!
+I will reinstate in in the next revision.

 ## BEHAVIOUR: